Hydatid mole; Molar pregnancy; Hyperemesis - molar

 If your provider suspects a molar pregnancy, removal of the abnormal tissue with a dilation and curettage (D&C) will most likely be suggested.
 D&C may also be done using suction.
 This is called suction aspiration (The method uses a suction cup to remove contents from the uterus).

-Sometimes a partial molar pregnancy can continue.
+Very rarely, a partial molar pregnancy can continue.
 A woman may choose to continue her pregnancy in the hope of having a successful birth and delivery.
 However, these are very high-risk pregnancies.
 Risks may include bleeding, problems with blood pressure, and premature delivery (having the baby before it is fully developed).
 In rare cases, the fetus is genetically normal.
 Women need to completely discuss the risks with their provider before continuing the pregnancy.

 A hysterectomy (surgery to remove the uterus) may be an option for older women who DO NOT wish to become pregnant in the future.